HuygensING/hyper-collate/README.md

 to build the hyper-collate-server jar and war, then to use the jar:

 - `cd hyper-collate-server`
-- `java -jar target/hyper-collate-server-1.0-SNAPSHOT.jar server config.yml`
+- `java -jar target/hyper-collate-server-1.0-SNAPSHOT.jar server config.yml` to start using the settings from `config.yml`
-- In your browser, open <http://localhost:9000/>
+- In your browser, open <http://localhost:2018/>

 the war can be found in `hyper-collate-war/target`, an example config file in `hyper-collate-war/hypercollate.xml` Follow steps 3 - 5 from Option 1b.